PatLittle/GC-Ref-Data-Tracker/.github/ISSUE_TEMPLATE/data-reference-standard-proposal-old.md

 ---
-name: Data Reference Standard Proposal
+name: Data Reference Standard Proposal-old
 about: Propose a new Data Reference Standard for consideration
 title: "[DRS PROPOSAL]"
 labels: ''